2023-2024 Self-Study for the Middle States Commission on Higher Education

 Member: Naesea Price, Professor, Developmental English

-Administrative Support: Nisha Thomas, Administrative Assistant to the Vice President, Student Affairs
+Administrative Support: Nisha Thomas, Administrative Assistant, Vice President, Student Affairs

 Standard III Working Group